ZerBea/hcxdumptool/README.md

   (depend on selected options)

-* hcxdumptool is able to capture PMKIDs from access points (only one single PMKID from an access point required) (use hcxpcaptool to save them to file)
+* hcxdumptool is able to capture PMKIDs from access points (only one single PMKID from an access point required) (use hcxpcapngtool to save them to file)

-* hcxdumptool is able to capture handshakes from not connected clients (only one single M2 from the client is required) (use hcxpcaptool to save them to file)
+* hcxdumptool is able to capture handshakes from not connected clients (only one single M2 from the client is required) (use hcxpcapngtool to save them to file)

-* hcxdumptool is able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required) (use hcxpcaptool to save them to file)
+* hcxdumptool is able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required) (use hcxpcapngtool to save them to file)

-* hcxdumptool is able to capture passwords from the wlan traffic (use hcxpcaptool -E to save them to file, together with networknames)
+* hcxdumptool is able to capture passwords from the wlan traffic (use hcxpcapngtool -E to save them to file, together with networknames)

-* hcxdumptool is able to capture plainmasterkeys from the wlan traffic (use hcxpcaptool -P to save them to file)

-* hcxdumptool is able to request and capture extended EAPOL (RADIUS, GSM-SIM, WPS) (hcxpcaptool will show you information about them)
+* hcxdumptool is able to request and capture extended EAPOL (RADIUS, GSM-SIM, WPS) (hcxpcapngtool will show you information about them)

-* hcxdumptool is able to capture identities from the wlan traffic (for example: request IMSI numbers from mobile phones - use hcxpcaptool -I to save them to file)
+* hcxdumptool is able to capture identities from the wlan traffic (for example: request IMSI numbers from mobile phones - use hcxpcapngtool -I to save them to file)

-* hcxdumptool is able to capture usernames from the wlan traffic (for example: user name of a server authentication - use hcxpcaptool -U to save them to file)
+* hcxdumptool is able to capture usernames from the wlan traffic (for example: user name of a server authentication - use hcxpcapngtool -U to save them to file)

 * Do not use a logical interface and leave the physical interface in managed mode